 The safety of intravenous esomeprazole is based on results from clinical trials conducted in three different populations including patients having symptomatic GERD with or without a history of erosive esophagitis (n=199), patients with erosive esophagitis (n=160), and healthy subjects (n=204).

 Symptomatic GERD and Erosive Esophagitis Trials

-Adverse reactions occurring at an incidence ≥ 1% in the Esomeprazole group
+Table 2 Adverse Reactions Occurring at an Incidence ≥ 1% in the Esomeprazole sodium for injection Group

-Intravenous treatment with esomeprazole 20 and 40 mg administered as an injection or as an infusion was found to have a safety profile similar to that of oral administration of esomeprazole.
+Intravenous treatment with esomeprazole 20 mg and 40 mg-administered as an injection or as an infusion was found to have a safety profile similar to that of oral administration of esomeprazole.

 The following adverse reactions have been identified during post-approval use of esomeprazole.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Postmarketing Reports - There have been spontaneous reports of adverse events with postmarketing use of esomeprazole.
 These reports occurred rarely and are listed below by body system: